neerajpathak77/goEuro/README.md

 # goEuro
 Demo app
 Brief explanation
+Note: I had developed demo Using XCode 7.3 and tested on iOS 9.
+App is supposed to suooprt iOS 7 onwards but tested only on iOS 9.3.5

 1. I had created the project in Objective-C and used Swift classes
 2. Created own class in Swift to handle we request/response instead of using a library like AFNetworking